ElliottF05/webgpu-fluid-sim/README.md

 - Tone-mapping shader to aesthetically represent density without over-exposure.
 - Easy pan and zoom interactions.
 - Ability to select number of bodies and scenario (more to come soon?).

+## Personal Notes
+I built this project to explore GPU programming in a fun and accessible way.
+It was my first deep dive into this domain, and it was really satisfying to learn about the challenges specific to programming on GPUs and see it working in real-time.
+There are some areas I'd like to improve, such as finding a way to eliminate race conditions in tree construction due to WebGPU's lack of device-scope memory barriers.